Skip to main content

 Assistive technology plays a big part in supporting those with additional needs.
 Some of our accommodations are fitted with specialist technology to enable individuals to remain independent and safe.
 These can include automatic lights and smart technology to help with switching off cookers, managing security, and maintaining bills for electricity and gas.

-Our support workers have also recently switched to a digitalised care management system called Nourish, which provides colleagues with a central place to record care and support, whilst providing access to critical information on the go, removing paperwork from our services and freeing up our teams to do what they do best- delivering exceptional support.
+In 2023 we switched to a digitalised care management system called Nourish, which provides colleagues with a central place to record care and support, whilst providing access to critical information on the go, removing paperwork from our services and freeing up our teams to do what they do best- delivering exceptional support.
+Our implementation of Nourish saw us win the Best Use of Care Management Software at the Care Home Awards 2025.

 Tom’s story - life in supported living